designerdevil/lighthouse/README.md

 ### Description
 A simple tool for auditing the webpage(and all the links present on the root page).

-This tool uses lighhout cli and chrome launcher for outputing the report.
+This tool uses lighthouse cli and chrome launcher for outputing the report.

 ### How to start